INM-6/alpaca/doc/examples/visualize.rst

 `annotation` attribute of the Python object.
 These values are specially stored by Alpaca in PROV files, in the form of `hasAnnotation` properties.

-For example, the `neo.SpikeTrain` object may have a custom field called `subject_name` to identify the name of the subject used in an electrophysiology recording.
+For example, the `neo.Block` object may have a custom field called `subject_name` to identify the name of the subject used in an electrophysiology recording.
 For a `neo.Block` loaded into variable `block`, this would be stored inside `block.annotations`.
 The dictionary would be